chaturay/serverless-artillery/README.md

   * **Acceptance test:**
   * **Monitoring:**
 * When you run `slsart remove`, serverless-artillery would remove these assets from your AWS account.
+* When you run `slsart kill`, serverless-artillery would kill the in-progress test and remove these assets from your AWS account.

 ## Technologies powering serverless-artillery
 <details><summary>Click to expand/collapse</summary>